MaskingTechnology/jitar/examples/concepts/data-transportation/README.md

 This example demonstrates how data is transported between segments.

 The application simulates a helpdesk where a person can register for an account.
+It contains a registration process that creates and transports a data object.

 ## Project setup